 2.4 Power Transmission to the Fertilizer Applicator

-The power transmitted from battery to the fertilizer metering shaft through the DC Voltage regulator and DC motor.
-The power transmission of fertilizer applicator was shown Fig.3.
-The Block Diagram of power transmission to the fertilizer applicator is shown in Fig..4.
+The power is transmitted from battery to the fertilizer metering shaft through the DC Voltage regulator and DC motor.
+The power transmission of fertilizer applicator is shown in Fig.3.
+The Block Diagram of power transmission to the fertilizer applicator is shown in Fig.4.

 Fig. 3.
 Power Transmission to the fertilizer applicator